DataDog/Dash-2020-UX-workshop-2-scenarios/move-fast/3-advanced-e2e.md

 ## Discount code is valid

-The discount code matched by the regex could be anything, though, right?
+The discount code matched by the regex could be anything.
+It doesn't mean it's valid, though.

 Let's see some more advanced technique to make sure the code is valid.

 We will create two more steps: